opnfv/yardstick/docs/results/yardstick-opnfv-vtc.rst

 is correctly supported by the underlying infrastructure when noisy neighbors are present.
 Results of the test are shown in the Dashboard021_

+* Generic

+In the Generic scenario the Virtual Traffic Classifier is running on a standard Openstack setup and traffic is being replayed from a neighbor VM.
+The traffic sent contains various protocols and applications, and the VTC identifies them and exports the data.
+Results of the test are shown in the DashboardVTC.

 Detailed test results
 ---------------------